tataraba/simplesite/README.md

 Your only requirement is to have **Python 3.11** (or later) installed locally.
 The rest of the dependencies are in the `pyproject.toml` file, as well as the `requirements.txt` file.

 > Why both?
 If you use a package manager (i.e., I use `pdm`), you can use your package manager to install dependencies from the `pyproject.toml`.
 Otherwise, you can go the more traditional route using the `requirements.txt` file.
+If you use CodeSpaces, you won't need to worry about dependencies!

 ### Installing

-### Using CodeSpaces
+#### Using CodeSpaces
 Press the green "Code" button above and select "Open with CodeSpaces".
 This will open a new window in your browser, where you can run the code in a virtual environment.

 https://user-images.githubusercontent.com/8632637/228152014-a73297f5-dfd7-400c-96b1-17239dcdb633.mp4

 #### Locally
-Create a copy of the repo using the teamplate button above.
+Create a copy of the repo using the template button above.

 > **Warning**
 > Be sure to select **ALL branches** when cloning the repo.